Winter Opening Hours

-Over 40 tanks can be found in the aquarium, housing fish and amphibians from around the world, including the second largest breeding programme in the world of Mexican Livebearing fish known as Goodeids.
-The Aquarium also houses our collection of spiders and creepy crawlies.
+Over 40 tanks can be found in the aquarium, housing fish and amphibians from around the world, including the largest breeding programme in the world of Mexican Livebearing fish known as Goodeids.

-Built in 2017, using recycled double glazing windows, donated by a local double glazing firm, this area houses a number of rarely seen animals including one of the worlds smallest primates.
+Built in 2017, using recycled double glazing windows, donated by a local double glazing firm, this area houses a number of rarely seen animals.

 We have a number of play areas to allow children to use their imagination to the full.
 From our two lifesize pirate ships and our newly built Adventure Castle, to our indoor play castle.
 There is something to do in all weather,